The following document is still under construction and is subject to changes.

 Reusing same addresses, created with longer expiration interval, can be convenient yet the tradeoff of decreased privacy should be kept in mind.

-The address screen lists all your incoming and outgoing transactions.
-It includes the address, comments, date address was created and date address expired of each transaction.
+The screen lists all the addresses that were used in all incoming and outgoing transactions.
 All the data in this screen is only stored locally in your wallet and is not related to the blockchain in any way.

-A new address is generated for each transaction.
+For your own privacy, a new address is generated for each outgoing transaction.
 Yes, you heard that right!
 That address can be seen in your active or expired addresses list.

-Each address has a default expiration time of 24 hours.
+Once an expired address becomes inactive, it cannot be used in any incoming or outgoing transaction.
+Each address has a default expiration time of 24 hours, including the default address.
 An expired address becomes inactive and you won’t be able to be use it again.
-You can see the expired addresses listed under ‘My Expired Addresses.’
+You can see the expired addresses listed under ‘My Expired Addresses.

 When you’ll click the three dots located to the right of any address, the menu with additional address actions will open.
 You can manually edit or delete any address choosing ‘Edit’ or ‘Delete’ from the menu.